MJKWoolnough/minecraft/maps/README.md

 ```go
 func (i Image) At(x, z int) color.Color
 ```
-At returns the colour at the specified coords
+At returns the colour at the specified coords.

 #### func (Image) Bounds

 ```go
 func (i Image) Bounds() image.Rectangle
 ```
-Bounds returns the dimensions of the map
+Bounds returns the dimensions of the map.

 #### func (Image) ColorModel

 ```go
 func (Image) ColorModel() color.Model
 ```
-ColorModel returns the palette for the map
+ColorModel returns the palette for the map.

 #### type Option